We can’t tell you that potty training is an overnight job. But we can tell you worrying doesn’t help

 Remember, every child is different

 No one child is the same.
 Indeed, parents and experts agree it isn’t helpful to compare your child with others.
+Gender could also be a factor to consider, with some differences when potty training girls and boys.
 Don’t beat yourself up for accidents and setbacks along the way and keep on in the belief they will get there in the end.
 And the chances are your second or third child will have a very different experience from your first.